 A good example of his thinking and communication style can be found in his controversial, but popular article about Information Technology strategy called ‘Enterprise IT: The Dragon in the Dungeon’ and the book that he wrote recently called ‘Working with Dinosaurs’, which will be published in early 2020.

-East combines vision and foresight with real hands-on experience from having delivered major transformation programs and initiatives; he brings real world experience from a successful career built on three continents, whilst also having one eye on the future and the potential that comes from developments in consumer technology.
+Marcus combines vision and foresight with real hands-on experience from having delivered major transformation programs and initiatives; he brings real world experience from a successful career built on three continents, whilst also having one eye on the future and the potential that comes from developments in consumer technology.

 In addition to his expertise in delivering value for commercial organisations, he also has a passion for the use of technology to drive positive social change, and spent two years building and leading Comic Relief’s technology function, during which time he drove the delivery of award-winning technology and digital products, including the record-setting donations platform that supports Red Nose Day; he has also advised and acted as a trustee for a number of charities.